Undergraduate Writing FAQ

 If you have fulfilled these requirements and your courses are clearly shown on all relevant transcripts, you will be approved to graduate with the major.

-Yes and No. You WILL be able to count workshops taken in another institution towards your Related Courses requirement.
+Yes and No. You WILL be able to count workshops taken at another institution towards your Related Courses requirement.
 However, you will NOT be able to count them towards the Workshop requirement.
 Our program is built around our workshops and we think it is important for you to experience that here in our department.

 No more than two courses taken elsewhere may be applied to the major and these courses cannot be used to fulfill seminar and workshop requirements.
 All seminars and workshops counted for the major must be taken within the department.